Section 1.4 Defining Functions

 by calling the help()

-function on the function name.
-You can also access the docstring
+function on the function name:Alternatively, you can access the source code using the

-operator.For more information on code style conventions and writing documentation strings, refer to the General Conventions article from the Sage Developer’s Guide.
+operator:To learn more on code style conventions and writing documentation strings, refer to the General Conventions article in the Sage Developer’s Guide.